Sammcb/Sammcb.github.io/content/code.md

 ### Personal Website • 2019-2025

 [This website](https://github.com/Sammcb/Sammcb.github.io).
 Built using Zola and hosted on GitHub Pages.
 Provides a place to keep track of projects and post occasional devlogs.

-### UVA Climate Stories • 2022

-[Website](https://github.com/Sammcb/UVAClimateStoriesSite) I created and maintained for my partner's independent study project in college.
-She interviewed a group of students to collect their views on how climate change impacted them, and any appeals they had for UVA leadership.